-The Consumer Financial Protection Bureau (the "CFPB") adopted rules requiring creditors to make a reasonable, good faith determination of a consumer's ability to repay any consumer credit transaction secured by a dwelling and establishes certain protection from liability under this requirement for qualified mortgages.
-These rules may result in a reduction in the availability of mortgage loans in the future that do not meet the criteria of a qualified mortgage as outlined in the final rule and may adversely affect the ability of borrowers to refinance the Reference Obligations.
-No assurances are given as to the effect of these rules on the value of your Notes.
+The Consumer Financial Protection Bureau published a final rule implementing Sections 1411 and 1412 of the Dodd-Frank Act, which generally requires creditors to make a reasonable, good faith determination of a consumer's ability to repay any consumer credit transaction secured by a dwelling and establishes certain protection from liability under this requirement for qualified mortgages.
+The final rule defines "qualified mortgage" and became effective on January 10, 2014.
+The final rule may result in a reduction in the availability of mortgage loans in the future that do not meet the criteria of a qualified mortgage as outlined in the final rule and may adversely affect the ability of borrowers to refinance the Reference Obligations.
+No assurances are given as to the effect of the new rule on the value of your Notes.

 These trends may reduce alternatives for borrowers seeking to refinance their mortgage loans.
-The reduced availability of refinancing options for borrowers may result in higher rates of delinquencies and other Credit Events and Modification Events on the Reference Obligations and corresponding principal write-downs on the Notes.
+The reduced availability of refinancing options for borrowers may result in higher rates of delinquencies and other Credit Events and Modification Events on the Reference Obligations and losses realized with respect thereto.